Washington Dulles IAD Airport Overview

-With four long runways (a fifth one is planned), and an estimated 22.6 million passengers in 2012, Washington Dulles Airport serves as East Coast hub for United Airlines, which accounts for over half of the total air traffic, and is served by a multitude of domestic and international airlines offering direct and connecting flights to all points of the globe.
+With four long runways, and an estimated yearly passenger count of 23 million, Washington Dulles Airport serves as East Coast hub for United Airlines, which accounts for over half of the total air traffic, and is served by a multitude of domestic and international airlines offering direct and connecting flights to all points of the globe.

 3.TSA Pre-Check is available for eligible passengers who fly on participating airlines (visit globalentry.gov)

 4. Waiting times at the Main Terminal's east & west security mezzanine-level checkpoints are displayed in real time and you can opt for the line with the shortest waiting time.

 1. Presently, the AeroTrain System operates underground on dual track and runs between Main Terminal and Concourses A, B, & C only, while Concourse D is still served by shuttle buses.
 Its temporary C-Gate station is beneath the site for a future Concourse, ultimately replacing the present C/D Concourse.